-In March 2017 the Company was informed by COFIDE that it had terminated the letter of mandate to structure the senior debt for the development of the Ollachea Project, and would require repayment of the \$70,000,000 Bridge Loan on 5 June 2017.
-As a result, the Company now needs to raise funds from alternative sources or through new equity funds in order to repay the Bridge Loan and accrued interests and commence major site construction on the Ollachea Project.
-Failure to do so may result in relinquishing control of the subsidiary.
+In March 2017 the Company was informed by COFIDE that it had revoked the mandate to structure the senior debt for the development of the Ollachea Gold Project, and would require repayment of the US\$70 million Bridge Loan in June 2017.
+As a result, the Company now needs to raise funds from alternative sources or through new equity funds in order to repay the Bridge Loan and commence major site construction on the Ollachea Gold Project.
+Failure to do so may result in relinquishing control of the subsidiary